bsc-pm/mcxx/README.md

 Depending on the [configure flags](doc/md_pages/configure_flags.md) used to configure Mercurium, you may have some Mercurium profiles or others.
-A Mercurium profile is basically a binary with a predefined configuration that specifies the behavior of Mercurium.
-For example, a profile specifies which phases of Mercurium have to be executed or which backend compiler will be used.
+A Mercurium profile is basically a file with a predefined configuration that specifies the behavior of Mercurium.
+For example, a profile specifies which phases of Mercurium have to be executed or which backend compiler should be used.

 Any installation of Mercurium has, at least, the `plain` profiles (`plaincc`, `plaincxx` and `plainfc` for C, C++ and Fortran languages respectively).
 These profiles do not transform any OpenMP/OmpSs pragma, they basically process your code and generate it again.
-They may seem useless, but they are really useful when debugging our compiler frontend.

-For more information check our list of [Mercurium's profiles](https://pm.bsc.es/ompss-docs/user-guide/compile-programs.html).
+For more information check our list of [Mercurium's profiles](doc/md_pages/profiles.md).

 ## Contact Information